foss42/apidash/packages/json_explorer/README.md

 ### Search

-`DataExplorerStore` provides search functionality using the `search` method.
+`JsonExplorerStore` provides search functionality using the `search` method.
-`JsonDataExplorer` widget already reacts to those state changes and highlights the search results.
+`JsonExplorer` widget already reacts to those state changes and highlights the search results.
-Refer to `DataExplorerTheme` to change the looks of search the results.
+Refer to `JsonExplorerTheme` to change the looks of search the results.

 The focused result can be changed by calling the `focusPreviousSearchResult` and `focusNextSearchResult` methods.